Before we address the question, let us first define what a voltage stabilizer is.

 It can also safeguard the TV from electrical surges if the stabilizer has an in-built surge protector.
 However, these kinds of stabilizers are less common on the market, and it is preferable to utilize a separate surge protection device in combination with the stabilizer.

-If you have an LCD or LED smart TV, we recommend a surge protector.
+We recommend a surge protector if you have an LCD or LED smart TV.
 It’s a low-cost solution that performs admirably, and it’s also great for your entire home theatre system.
 It has LED indicators that show what voltage your device is using when switched on and off.

 The surge protector comes in the form of a power plug or a power strip to which you can attach your TV.
 A real “power strip with a surge protector” can be beneficial in most circumstances.